 Keep your camera handy for the Flagler College Legacy Tour, a stroll through Flagler’s opulent former resort (now a college).
 Then cross the street to view antiquities in the Lightner Museum and the gilded age collection in the Villa Zorayda, built in 1883 as a replica of the Alhambra Palace in Granada, Spain.

-A simple stroll away, explore other back-in-time attractions such as one of the exhibits at The Government House Cultural Center and Museum.
+A simple stroll away, explore other back-in-time attractions such as one of the exhibits at The Governor's House Cultural Center and Museum.
 Venture off the beaten path and see eye-opening exhibits at the Spanish Military Hospital Museum.
 Or get a historical perspective at the Oldest House Museum.

 Immerse yourself in the most entertaining and educational documentaries, as well as Hollywood’s biggest blockbusters, at the World Golf IMAX.
 With North Florida’s largest screen (70 feet wide and five stories high), the World Golf Hall of Fame IMAX Theater is at unique movie-going experience.
 Families can enjoy a little friendly competition on the 18-hole natural grass putting green or the Challenge Hole at the World Golf Hall of Fame.